newm4n/goornogo/README.md

 # goornogo

+Go Or No Go.
 Enforce coverage test in your golang project pipeline.
+Goornogo will calculate coverage percentage from all tested golang source code getting tested by the `go test`, not package by package.

+If your Go project meet minimum coverage percentage, the pipeline will finish without error.
+Otherwise your build will fail.

 ## Install